panda3d/panda3d-docs/introduction/tutorial/loading-the-grassy-scenery.rst

    :cpp:func:`window->load_model() <WindowFramework::load_model>` loads the
    specified file, in this case the environment.egg file in the models folder.
    The return value is an object of the :class:`.NodePath` class, effectively a pointer to the model.
-Note that :ref:`Panda Filename Syntax <loading-models>` uses the forward-slash, even under Windows.
+Note that :ref:`filename-syntax` uses the forward-slash, even under Windows.

 Run the Program
 ~~~~~~~~~~~~~~~